syncfusion-content/blazor-docs/blazor/diagram/connectors/interactions.md

 ## How to route the connectors

-The connectors may overlap with adjacent nodes when a node is positioned in such a way that it encounters the connector.
+The connectors may overlap with adjacent nodes when a node is positioned so that it encounters the connector.
 This overlap can reduce the clarity of the connector's path.
 To prevent this, the Routing process can be utilized.

 Routing is the process of adjusting the geometry of connectors to prevent them from overlapping with any nearby nodes in their path.
 This feature can be activated by adding [Routing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramConstraints.html#Syncfusion_Blazor_Diagram_DiagramConstraints_Routing) enum value to the [Constraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Constraints) property of diagram.